 Investors betting on a bullish year could pick up this stock as a pure-play in economic growth.

-The above analysis of ACM was provided by Daniel Cross, professional trader and financial writer.
+The above analysis of ACM was provided by financial writer Daniel Cross.

 MarketClub’s Analysis of ACM

 ACM is currently showing signs of short-term weakness.
 However, as Daniel Cross stated above, it looks like ACM has long-term promise.
 Based on the chart analysis, look for the longer-term bullish trend to resume.